 Attorneys for DWI Defense in Houston, TX

 Were you recently arrested for drunk driving in Southeast Texas?
 You will want to retain legal counsel as soon as possible.
-Contact The Gonzalez Law Group right away.
+Contact The Gonzalez Law Group, PLLC right away.

 Our Houston criminal defense lawyers defend clients arrested for DWI throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 Call (832) 530-4070 to have our attorneys review and discuss all of your legal options during a free initial consultation.

 Under Texas Penal Code § 49.04, a person commits a DWI offense if he or she is intoxicated while operating a motor vehicle in a public place.
 Texas Penal Code § 49.01(2) defines intoxicated as: